jangap411/TB-eChart/README.md

 # TB-eChart
 Created as my final year research project.
-Its a web application using PHP, MySQL db and AJAX, that keeps track of TB patients daily medication intake and also allows the medical staff to real access to their patients progresss
+Its a web application using PHP, MySQL db and AJAX, that keeps track of TB patients daily medication intake and also allows the medical staff to have real time access to their patients progresss